dhaval2010/edb/README.md

 	Create sequence as : EMAIL_ID_SEQ

 5. Start the JBOSS server  (run standalone server i.e. bin/standalone.bat)
+6. Install maven 3.2.3
+7. Add settings.xml file present in project to conf folder of maven
+8. Make sure you have JAVA_HOME and PATH set to java8 environment

-3. Go to root dir of project and exec below command: mvn clean test -Plocal-unit-testing -U
+9. Go to root dir of project and exec below command: mvn clean test -Plocal-unit-testing -U